brinnykins7-hue/anidle/README.md

 ## Credits

-Originally created by **brinnykins7-hue** as ANIDLE.
+Originally created by **brinnykins7-hue** as ANIMEDLE.
 This fork renames the project to ANIMEDLE and adds light/dark theme persistence across pages, a theme toggle on the home screen, and various quality-of-life improvements.